devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 Branch Name is the name of the corresponding branch (eg. main or master, or any other branch)

 #### ii) Pull Request
-[Note] It only works if Git Host is Github or Bitbucket Cloud as of now.
+[Note] It only works if Git Host is GitHub or Bitbucket Cloud as of now.
 In case you need support for any other Git Host, please create a [github issue](https://github.com/devtron-labs/devtron/issues).

 If you select the Pull Request option, you can configure the CI Pipeline using the generated PR.
 For this mechanism you need to configure a webhook for the repository added in the Git Material.